-New Secret Tunnel Discovered Under the Ancient Temple of the Moon at Teotihuacan
+Secret Chamber and Tunnel Discovered Under the Temple of the Moon at Teotihuacan Emulate the Underworld

-A secret tunnel has been discovered near the Pyramid of the Moon in the ancient city of Teotihuacan in Mexico.
-Archaeologists suggest that this tunnel might have been a way for its ancient inhabitants to imitate the underworld.
+Archaeologists have confirmed the existence of a secret tunnel and chamber under the Pyramid of the Moon in the ancient city of Teotihuacan in Mexico.
+They suggest that these features may have been used in rituals and a way for Teotihuacan’s ancient inhabitants to imitate the underworld.

 The ancient site of Teotihuacan.
 Source: BigStockPhoto

-Scans of what at first glance seems to be a secret underground tunnel show that the hole extends from the center of the Plaza of the Moon to the Pyramid of the Moon, as archaeologists from Mexico's National Institute of Anthropology and History (INAH) and the National Autonomous University of Mexico told Live Science .
-The archaeologists discovered the tunnel in June with the help of an electrical tomography scan.
+Archaeologists from Mexico's National Institute of Anthropology and History (INAH) and the National Autonomous University of Mexico scanned the area of the Plaza of the Moon and the Pyramid of the Moon in June 2017.
+They made their discoveries through the use of an electrical tomography scan.
 In order to apply the scan, they injected electric current into the subsoil and measured the resistance of the different materials found there.
-Next, they used the resulting data to create preliminary 2D and 3D models.
-As the researchers stated, the models showed that the straight tunnel is about 30 feet (10 m) below ground.
+They used the resulting data to create preliminary 2D and 3D models.
+The models showed that the straight tunnel is about 30 feet (10 m) below ground.

-This finding is important according to the experts because it seems to verify the speculations that the ancient people of Teotihuacan were digging tunnels systematically under their monuments in order to emulate the underworld, thus a place where life, plants and food were believed to be created, as archaeologist Verónica Ortega, director of the Integral Conservation Project of the Plaza de la Luna told Live Science .
+These discoveries demonstrate that the people of Teotihuacan followed the same tunnel pattern in their largest monuments.
+Experts say the finding is also important because it seems to verify the speculations that the ancient people of Teotihuacan were digging tunnels systematically under their monuments in order to emulate the underworld – a place where life, plants, and food were believed to be created.

 Researchers placed electrodes in the ground by the ancient temple so they could map the electrical current throughout the soil.
 Credit: Melitón Tapia/INAH